interstellar-hitchhiker/Conceptual-Understandings/README.md

 **Errors & limitations:**

 For some reason, the bat file closes when choosing particularly related concept combinations.
+There still are a few bugs, but I need help figuring it out...

 Moreover, while some conceptual understandings are well crafted and explicitly use abstract nouns, others do not and could be better articulated.
 Nevertheless, the idea is there, and it can be adapted.
 Future conceptual understandings will likely use Python and consider the relationships between macro and micro concepts, such as:

   -Communication, meaning, pronunciation, and form